 Many of the NLP techniques concentrate on our internal representation of the world.
 That is, what you think of seeing, hearing, feeling, tasting or smelling.
 Then shifting the sub-modalities of that representation (for example colours, location, size and movement) into a form which represents the outcome that we want.
 For example, really vivid memories are frequently large and colourful in our mind.

-NLP has many applications, including assisting people to stop smoking, build confidence as well as doing a lot better in everything from focusing on games at on online casino in Kenya to excelling at work.
+NLP has many applications, including assisting people to stop smoking, build confidence as well as doing a lot better in everything from focusing on games at on online casino to excelling at work.
 There are many “NLP trainers” and NLP books out there, which just teach a version of some of the NLP models which have been developed.
 The power of NLP frequently isn’t what it should be.

 How Can NLP And Mindfulness Work Together?